For a Dreamy Night

 Hyde Park

-Once owned by the Abbey of Westminster, Hyde Park was taken over by Henry VIII in 1536 and became fully public in the 17th century, making it one of the oldest parks in the city.
-You can enjoy all sorts of activities here: from cycling, sunbathing, and rollerblading, to other sports, all while escaping the bustling noise of the city on its peaceful green paths.
-Plus, for the ultimate experience, you can rent sun loungers and deck chairs in certain areas of the park.
-Chill!lance assured.
+Once the property of the Westminster Abbey, Hyde Park was taken over by Henry VIII in 1536, becoming fully public in the 17th century, making it one of the oldest parks in the city.
+You can enjoy all sorts of activities here: from biking, sunbathing, rollerblading, to other sports, while being sheltered and enjoying the greenery away from the city noise.
+To make the most of your time, you can even rent deck chairs and sun loungers in certain areas of the park.
+Chill away!

 Hyde Park